jvalue/made-exercise-feedback/README.md

 3. Install dependencies using pip (inside the virtual env): `pip install -r requirements.txt`.

 # Execute
-To run the automated grading, first activite the virtual env, then execute grading.py with an optional work directory as first argument.
+To run the automated grading, first activate the virtual env, then execute grading.py with an optional work directory as first argument.

 1. `source env/bin/activate`
 2. `python grading.py`